 Additionally, we support Maricopa Community College Students in securing a Kurzweil 3000 (text to voice) account if it is part of their accommodations.
 We also train and support students to take advantage of the plethora of mind mapping, timeline, and flashcard applications now available.

 College should be more than just lectures, papers and finals.
 College is an exciting time where students develop lifelong friendships, explore the space outside of their comfort zone and become their adult selves.

 Students do not just enroll in NorthBridge, they join the NorthBridge community.
 The college experience is about more than just attending classes; our program offers a variety of ways for students to experience valuable social interactions.
-Students are encouraged to utlize the office above and beyond their scheduled sessions, either to complete assignements in a structured setting or just to socialize with thier friends.
-Additionally, Northbridge sponsors at least two social events a month that provide a forum for students to participate in social opportunities with their peers.
-Examples of our social activities include: video game night, trips to sporting events, movie trips, and bowling excursions.
+Students are encouraged to utilize the office above and beyond their scheduled sessions, either to complete assignments in a structured setting or just to socialize with their friends.
+Additionally, Northbridge sponsors at least two social events a month that provides a forum for students to participate in social opportunities with their peers.
+Examples of our social activities include video game night, trips to sporting events, movie trips, and bowling excursions.
 These events are organized and supervised by NorthBridge staff.
 The friendships and social experiences our students enjoy are an important part of being a young adult in college.
-Click here to see our current events calendar.

-NorthBridge students are encouraged to attend workshops throughout the school year that focus on specific areas that can help students succeed.
-Workshop are designed to build skills in order to achieve academic and social success.
+NorthBridge students are encouraged to attend workshops throughout the school year that focuses on specific areas that can help students succeed.
+Workshops are designed to build skills in order to achieve academic and social success.
 Examples of our workshops include independent living, financial literacy, self-advocacy and study skills.

 NorthBridge empowers young adults with learning differences to move from lives of dependence to independence by giving them the skills and support to succeed in college and beyond.
 When it comes to learning, we favor a multi-layered, holistic approach.
 We focus on both academic success and personal development.